-In the event of insufficient numbers of athletes registered in races, age groups may be combined at the discretion of the Meet Director following the BC Athletics guidelines for combining age categories.
-In B.C., athletes between the ages of 9-13 shall compete in single year age groups.
-Periodically, meet directors may decide to combine two consecutive age groups.
+In the event of insufficient numbers of athletes registered in an event, age groups may be combined at the discretion of the Meet Director following the BC Athletics guidelines for combining age categories.
+Specifically, meet directors may decide to combine two consecutive age groups.
 However, awards must be determined by one year age groups.
-If an event is not offered for a particular age group an athlete shall not be allowed to move up in order to compete
+If an event is not offered for a particular age group an athlete shall not be allowed to move up in order to compete.

 The following are the Track & Field Events that are contested in each of the age groups [9 to 13 years].
-All age groups are calculated as of December 31st in the year of competition.
+Age groups are calculated as of December 31st in the year of competition.

-\square = indicates that the event is held for that gender and age class RW = race walk Medley Relay = 200/200/.200/600
+☐ = indicates that the event is held for that gender and age class RW = race walk Medley Relay = 200/200/200/600